projectsveltos/.github/profile/README.md

 ![Sveltos Classifier in action](https://github.com/projectsveltos/demos/blob/main/classifier/classifier.gif)

-Leave us a ⭐ if you haven't done so yet.
+If you like the project, please leave us a ⭐ if you haven't done so yet.
 Thanks.